DAVID GILMOUR’S PRIMARY RECORDING AND PERFORMANCE GUITAR FROM 1988-2005

 Gilmour continued to favor the Candy Apple Red Strat for various guest appearances through the 1990s, performing at a number of charity events including the Red Balloon Ball at London’s Alexandra Palace in aid of The Lung Foundation on 6th December 1990, the Rock-a-Baby charity concert with an all-star band at London’s Hackney Empire Theatre on 1st February 1991, the Chelsea Arts Ball in London’s Kensington for the Aids Crisis Trust on 11th October 1991, and Amnesty International’s Big 3-0 with Jools Holland on 28th December 1991, accompanying Seal in his rendition of Hey You and Tom Jones on Kiss.
 Gilmour also contributed guitar on a couple of tracks on All About Eve’s 1991 album Touched By Jesus.
 The guitar was next seen at The Cowdray Ruins Concert on 18th September 1993 in aid of the local King Edward VII Hospital.
 Set amongst the ruins of Cowdray Castle in West Sussex, the spectacular line up also included Queen’s Roger Taylor and John Deacon, Genesis and Eric Clapton.
 With Genesis’ Mike Rutherford on bass, Pink Floyd performed three songs – Run Like Hell, Comfortably Numb and Wish You Were Here – before returning to the stage with the full line up for a jam of Ain’t That Peculiar and Gimme Some Lovin’.

 Back in the studio, the Candy Apple Red Strat was used during 1991 recording sessions for Pink Floyd’s soundtrack to La Carrera Panamericana, a 1992 retrospective documentary film of the seven-day sports car race held in Mexico, thereafter serving as the principal guitar during recording of the band’s 1994 album The Division Bell.
 Footage from the 1993 The Division Bell sessions, seen in the 1994 BBC TV Omnibus Pink Floyd - The Story, as well as 2014 promotional videos for the Endless River, show Gilmour jamming on the Red Strat alongside bandmates Nick Mason and Richard Wright at the Astoria.
 The guitar was again employed as Gilmour’s main stage instrument on The Division Bell Tour from March to October 1994, as seen in the live concert video Pulse, released on VHS in 1995 and on DVD in 2006.
 The tour marked the first time since 1975 that the band had played their seminal masterpiece The Dark Side of the Moon in its entirety.
-Closing as the highest grossing tour in history at that time, it would turn out to be the last Pink Floyd tour.
-It would not be the last Pink Floyd album, however, as unused material recorded on the Red Strat during the 1993 The Division Bell sessions was later revisited and reworked between 2013-2014 for the band’s final album The Endless River.
+It would turn out to be the last Pink Floyd tour.
+It would not be the last Pink Floyd album, however, as unused material recorded on the Red Strat during the 1993 The Division Bell sessions was later revisited and reworked between 2013 and 2014 for the band’s last album The Endless River.